 If you can only afford a studio apartment, it is highly likely that your tenants will not stay for long periods as they are more likely to see this home as a stopgap.
 The same can be true of one-bedroom flats, but it all comes down to who you want to attract.

-If you know your one-bed flat is really only suitable for one person rather than a couple, then stick to your guns and hang out for a single person.
+If you know your one-bed flat is only suitable for one person rather than a couple, then stick to your guns and wait for a single person.
 They are unlikely to leave because the property is too small.

 Our best advice here is do your research and haart can help you.
-New-build flats are very attractive to tenants but they are generally more expensive than older properties.
+New-build flats are very attractive to tenants, potentially making renting easier, but they are generally more expensive than older properties.
 Additionally, there will be a lot of competition from the owners of the other new-build flats chasing the same tenants, so consider these factors when considering your buy-to-rent property.

-Currently lenders are wanting anything from a 10 to 30 per cent deposit, so it depends how much spare cash you have.
+Currently lenders want anything from a 10 to 30 per cent deposit, so the size of your deposit depends how much spare cash you have.
 If you are new to the letting market it might be better to put forward a smaller deposit, although beware, it may take you longer to find the right property and get it on to the market.
 But property is a waiting game, so there is nothing wrong with being patient.

 Once you take possession

-Now you own your property, the hunt starts for a tenant. haart will be able to advertise your property through high-profile marketing both locally and online.
+Now you’re a property owner, the hunt starts for a tenant. haart will be able to advertise your property through high-profile marketing both locally and online.
 We’ll hold your hand through the whole process ensuring that the tenancy and your property meets with the required legislation.